sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 #### Code update
 - This is the preferred approach.
 - Use the API for event reporting.
+- This method is used in all SONiC owned code.

 ##### Pro
 - Direct reporting from run time is the most efficient way for performance & resource usage.